Mikejo5000/vsts-docs-pr/docs/build-release/concepts/agents/hosted.md

 Hosted agents:

-* Run as a service.

 * Have [the above software](#software).
 You can also add software using [tool installers](../process/tasks.md#tool-installers).

-* Provide 10 GB of storage.
+* Provide at least 10 GB of storage.

 * Can run jobs for up to 6 hours (30 minutes on the free tier).